 Taraba State residents flee as militia attack leaves “many” people dead and “over 50 houses” razed

 Residents of Sondi town in Wakari, Taraba State, have fled their town following an attack by suspected armed militia who stormed the town on Friday, killing people.
-According to reports, the attackers allegedly crossed into the area from Benue State in the night.
-The attacks which lasted till Saturday had trapped many, especially women and children in the town, Daily Trust reports.

 Soldiers sent from Takum were said to have provided safe passage on Saturday morning to those trapped, just as they are now in Wukari headquarters of the local government.
 One of the survivors of the attack, Jibrin Yahaya, explained that the attack was devastating as “many” were people killed and “over 50 houses” razed.